 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise of the Retirement System's basic financial statements.
-The Letter from the Pension Board, Ten-year Historical Trend, and related information on pages 23 through 25 have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Letter from the Pension Board, Ten-year Historical Trend, and related information on pages 23 through 26 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.